pulumi/docs/content/blog/copilot-lessons/index.md

 To validate this approach, we tested Copilot ourselves to see what worked.

-## Copilot in Action: Real-World Dog-Fooding
+## Copilot in Action: Real-World DogFooding

 The internal testing phase was invaluable for uncovering bugs, refining our prompts, and, most importantly, understanding how real users would interact with the tool.
 Here are a few examples of how Copilot proved helpful, even in these early days: